svera/clouddump/README.md

 You can add more services and database engines creating new drivers for them.
 To do that, write a new class that must inherit from `Service` in the case of services and `Database` for database engines.
-Take a look at both `drivers/driver_mega.py` and `drivers/drver_mysql.py` for implementation examples.
+Take a look at both `drivers/driver_mega.py` and `drivers/driver_mysql.py` for implementation examples.
 All drivers must be located in the drivers directory.
 Driver file names must always start with `driver_`, followed by the driver name.
 To use your newly created driver, specify its name in the _driver_ param of the service / database section in the `config.json` file.

 ## Troubleshooting

-Log files are stored in the `logs` directory.
+You can view log files, stored in the `logs` directory.

 ## Requirements